Top 3 for GBR in Laser Championship at Laser/Radial Europeans

 Sarah Douglas of Canada finished sixth and best non-European.

 Hannah Snellgrove (7,15) in 18th place was best placed Brit, with Daisy Collingridge finishing in 38th.
-Britain’s Olympic selection Alison Young had to with draw from the event.
+Britain’s Olympic selection Alison Young had to withdraw from the event.

 In the men’s Radial event, the leader Paul Hameeteman (4,7) of Holland was the overall winner, holding off the late charge by Poland’sFilip Ciszkiewicz (3,1) for a four point victory.